 Trying to put yourself in your partner’s shoes is a good practice to overcome selfishness.
-Consider your partner thoughts before you take any action will help you understand their feeling such as pain, sorrow or any other emotions.
+Consider your partner thoughts before you take any action will help you understand their feeling such as pain, sorrow, and any other emotions.

-It also helps you to understand your partner situation and get some sense of how your partner feeling.
-The more you practice empathy of what other people are going through, the sooner you will be able to give up your selfishness.
+It also helps you to understand your partner situation and get some sense of how your partner is feeling.
+The more you practice empathy for what other people are going through, the sooner you will be able to give up your selfishness.

 4# Practice put your needs last.